emmacodes19/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach() looks for the data and iterate over every item in the array without changig the original data.
+.map() is used to manipulate and reshape the data and creates a new array or new data.

 2. What is the difference between a function and a method?
+A function needs to be executed/invoked independently and holds data(parameters) that will be returned and passed.
+A methods is sometimes built in JS (.forEach() or .map() or .Math.pow()).
+They need to be linked to a specific function/or object and will be called on to be executed using data from the function/object.

 3. What is closure?

+A closure in JS could be global or local.
+If a function is global is can be accessed anywhere but if a function is nested inside of another function, it can only be accessed and executed inside of its scope.
+Closre

 4. Describe the four rules of the 'this' keyword.

+I. Window/Global Binding means that computers will think that "this", which refers to something , is the actual window/console object.
+In other words if I write "console.log(this)", it will return all the values of my window.

+II.
+Implicit Binding means that the object in which "this" is referring to is the actual object that is before the dot symbol.
+The 'this' will only be understood when the function is invoked

+ III.
+New Binding means that the "this" is the value of the object created by a constructor function

+ IV.
+Explicit Binding means that the 'this' will be the value of an object when we use the method 'apply' or 'call' when invoking a function.

 5. Why do we need super() in an extended class?

+ Super() and extend combine do what parent.call and object.create do.
+They combine all data from previous parent and pass it on the next child.

 ## Project Set up